leandroezequielramos/stock_market/README.md

 ## How to stop the server
 For stopping the server and databases execute: ./scripts/stop.sh from project home folder.

+## Checking the logs
+For checking stock api logs use the following command from project home:
+ $ docker compose -f docker/docker-compose.yml logs -f --tail=20 stock-market-api

 ## Settings
 In order to modify settings you can edit .env file at project home.
 The following settings are available: